danthegoodman1/icedb/icedb/v3/ARCHITECTURE.md

 Both the schema and active files are tracked within the same log file, and in each log file.

-The contents of the log are sorted by time (time the part became active).
-It represents a sequence of operations such as ADD/DEL to determine when files become active and inactive.

 ### Log file structure

 The log file is new-line delimited JSON, with the line being special.
 The first line is in the schema (typescript format):